EndiDani/Autoencoder_AnomalyDetection/README.md

 ## Requirements

-All the dependencies are listed in the `requirements.txt` file.
+All the dependencies are listed in the `requirements.txt` file, **but you will also need to ensure that Tkinter is installed** on your system.

 ## Getting Started